>

 • The regular price must have been active for at least 30 days in the last 200 days.

-And still, it is true: even if you do everything right, the display is not guaranteed.
+And yet, the fact remains: Even if you do everything right, the display is not guaranteed.

 Google dynamically decides which annotations are displayed – depending on relevance, performance, and data quality.

-With the right setup, you can ensure that you even have a chance at visibility.
+With the right setup, you can ensure that you at least have a chance for visibility.

-How Google evaluates your Sale: Avoiding Invisible Discounts
+How Google Evaluates Your Sale: How to Avoid Invisible Discounts

-For your offer to be considered a real discount, your original price must have been active for at least 30 days within the last 200 days.
-These days do not have to be consecutive – but they must appear in the system.
+For your offer to be recognized as a real discount, your original price must have been active for at least 30 days within the last 200 days.
+These days do not need to be consecutive – but they must appear in the system.

-With this, Google wants to protect users from fake offers.
-If you simply enter a fictitious price as "SRP" and then generously discount it, the algorithm checks that – and does not display your "deal" as a deal at all.
+This is how Google aims to protect users from fake offers.
+If you simply enter a fictitious price as “RRP” and then generously discount it, the algorithm will check this – and will not display your “deal” at all as a deal.

-Imagine you want to start a discount campaign for a product.
+Imagine you want to launch a discount campaign for a product.

 Regular price: £59.99, Discount price: £39.99

 Google has saved the lower price directly as the new standard price.
-In the price history, it appears as if the product was never more expensive.
+In the price history, it looks like the product was never more expensive.
 No discount.
 No strike-through.

-If you now try to correct the whole thing – that is, reset the price back to £59.99, sale_price to £39.99 – unfortunately, it's too late.
-Google no longer recognizes a "real" discount and does not display your ad as a sale.
+If you try to correct this – i.e., change the price back to £59.99, sale_price to £39.99 – it's unfortunately too late.
+Google no longer recognizes a “real” discount and does not display your ad as a sale.

 Google Shopping Tip:

 If you plan to discount products, maintain a clean price history.
-Work with price + sale_price from the beginning instead of tinkering with the price value.
-This keeps your discount credible – even for the algorithm.
+Work with price + sale_price from the start, instead of just playing around with the price value.
+This way, your discount remains credible – even for the algorithm.

-Other common Google Shopping mistakes that you should absolutely avoid can be found here: How to avoid the Top 10 Google Shopping Mistakes
+Other common Google Shopping mistakes that you should definitely avoid, can be found here: How to Avoid the Top 10 Google Shopping Mistakes

-Other Causes of Missing Strike-Through Prices in Google Shopping
+Further Causes for Missing Struck-Through Prices in Google Shopping

-Even if price and sale_price are correctly maintained – Google is not showing your discount?
+Even if price and sale_price are correctly maintained – Google does not show your discount?
 Then it could be due to one of these points:

 1. Never listed the full price?

-Many shops rely on low prices from the start – clever for conversion, bad for the algorithm.
+Many shops start with low prices – clever for conversion, bad for the algorithm.

-2. Did you always just adjust the price directly?
+2. Did you always only adjust the price directly?

-If you have previously managed your discounts simply through the price attribute (instead of sale_price), Google has no comparison data.
-If you now switch to sale_price, you need patience – it takes time until the historical data basis is fulfilled.
+If you have previously simply managed your discounts through the price attribute (instead of sale_price), Google has no comparison data.
+If you now switch to sale_price, you need patience – it takes time for the historical data foundation to be fulfilled.

 3. Landing page does not match the feed